 - A managed Kubernetes cluster is created.
 For more information, see Create a cluster of ACK Managed Edition.

 - A virtual node is deployed in the managed Kubernetes cluster.
 For more information, see Virtual nodes.

 - The tag virtual-node-affinity-injection: enabled is added to the target namespace.
 For more information, see Set a namespace tag to create a pod.

 - Connect to a Kubernetes cluster by using kubectl.
-For more information, see Connect to Kubernetes clusters through kubectl.
+For more information, see Use kubectl to connect to a cluster.

 - Copy and paste the following codes to job.yaml and run the

 kubectl -n vk apply -f job.yamlcommand to deploy a job.

 kind: Job metadata: name: pi spec: template: spec: containers: - name: pi image: perl command: ["perl", "-Mbignum=bpi", "-wle", "print bpi(2000)"] resources: requests: cpu: 16 memory: 32Gi restartPolicy: Never backoffLimit: 4